ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench.md

     return(dictVal)
 ```

-`plotValues()` replace the Markers in the source file with the corresponding prameter values of the parameter dictionary.
+`plotValues()` replaces the Markers in the source file with the corresponding prameter values of the parameter dictionary.

+For example, a sampled value for number of threads `p0` replaces `#P0` in line 349 `input.nthreads = #P0` of `mmp.c` that is the original source file.

 ```python